near/docs/docs/2.develop/advanced/nft.md

 :::

 ### Royalties
 You might have noticed that one of the parameters is a structure called royalties.
-Royalties enable you to create a list of users that should get payed when the token is sell in a marketplace.
+Royalties enable you to create a list of users that should get paid when the token is sell in a marketplace.
 For example, if `anna` has `5%` of royalties, each time the NFT is sell, `anna` should get a 5% of the selling price.

 <hr class="subsection"/>